What is a lottery?

 A lottery is a game of chance involving no skill on the part of the player.
-Entries to the lotteries are brought for an equal price and each ticket has an equal chance of winning.
+Lottery tickets are brought for an equal price and each ticket has an equal chance of winning.

 Small-scale lotteries to raise money for charitable purposes must be registered with Harrow Council unless they are exempt.

 Lotteries must be carried out according to strict rules concerning: